 Once you arrive at Cherokee Valley, check in to the club's cottages.
 Each cottage comes with four bedrooms and a classic Southern porch that's perfect for relaxing and enjoying the beauty of the Upstate.

 The championship course at Cherokee Valley is a sight to behold, featuring 18 holes of manicured perfection and immaculate Bermuda greens.
 The P.B.
 Dye course is designed to accentuate the breathtaking scenery of the Blue Ridge Mountains, showcasing dramatic shifts in elevation from one hole to the next.
 For that reason, you're going to want a golf cart.
-The signature #15 hole is as beautiful as it is challenging, a par 3 with wondrous views of Glassy Mountain.
-Once you finish filling out your score card, the clubhouse is a great place to review your round with a cold beverage from the full-service bar.
+The signature #8 hole is as beautiful as it is challenging, a par-3 with wondrous views of Glassy Mountain.
+Once you finish filling out your score card, Core 450 is a great place to review your round with a cold beverage from the full-service bar.

 If you're feeling adventurous for dinner, Greenville is just 20 miles down the road and features a booming downtown culinary scene.
 Chophouse ‘47 is known for its signature cut steaks and fine wines, receiving awards in both categories.
 Brew lovers will want to check out Quest Brewing, a microbrewery featuring a wide selection of seasonal beers on tap.

-Day Three: Grab some breakfast at the Cherokee Valley Clubhouse, or visit Tandem Creperie and Coffeehouse, a local favorite in Travelers Rest.
+Grab some breakfast at Core 450 onsite or visit Tandem Creperie and Coffeehouse, a local favorite in Travelers Rest.
 Then, it's time to head to your final golfing destination, Edgewater Golf Club in Lancaster, a pleasant two-and-a-half-hour drive from Travelers Rest.

 A great place to stop off on your trip is the city of Spartanburg.
 Car lovers will need to check out the BMW Performance Center,where you can test-drive the latest BMW models around a track and obstacle course.
 You can also refuel with some coffee from Little River Coffee Bar.